TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-sql-tsg-connectivity-content-loadbalancer.md

 	  ownershipId="StorageMediaEdge_Backup"
 />

-# Check if the VM is behind a load balancer
+# Check if the VM is behind a load balancer.

-check if the VM is behind a Load balancer that's blocking Internet access.
-If yes, assign public ip to the VM and re-try the operation
+Check if the VM is behind a Load balancer that's blocking Internet access.
+If yes, assign public ip to the VM and re-try the operation.